 Light & Laser Treatment for Acne - Does This Give Us Any Clues?

-A 2013 study in the Indian Journal of Dermatology, Venereology, and Leprology notes, "A variety of light and laser devices has been used for the treatment of acne," and that these devices appear to work by targeting underlying mechanisms that contribute to acne, such as by eliminating bacteria, reducing sebum production, and reducing inflammation.12
+A 2013 study in the Indian Journal of Dermatology, Venereology, and Leprology notes, "A variety of light and laser devices has been used for the treatment of acne," and that these devices appear to work by targeting underlying mechanisms that contribute to acne, such as by eliminating bacteria, reducing skin oil (sebum) production, and reducing inflammation.16

-According to a 2013 article in Drug Resistance Updates, blue light has antimicrobial effects that can kill P. acnes (acne bacteria) with fewer side effects than those of ultraviolet light.
-The authors noted, "Blue light therapy is a clinically accepted approach for Propionibacterium acnes infections.”13
+According to a 2013 article in Drug Resistance Updates, blue light has antimicrobial effects that can kill C. acnes (acne bacteria) with fewer side effects than those of ultraviolet light.
+The authors noted, "Blue light therapy is a clinically accepted approach for Cutibacterium acnes infections."17

 Potential Side of Effects of Sun Exposure

-A moderate amount of sun exposure may or may not help acne symptoms.
-A sunburn, on the other hand, is skin damage and will very likely result in a breakout in the week or two following the sunburn.
+A moderate amount of sun exposure may or may not help reduce acne.
+A sunburn, on the other hand, is skin damage and will very likely result in a breakout a week or two following the sunburn.
 To decrease the chance of developing acne, avoid sunburn.

 The Bottom Line

 Thus far, research has been unable to positively prove or disprove that sun exposure is effective as an acne treatment.